Steroid nasal sprays

 Some medicines can interfere with the way steroid nasal sprays work, although this is uncommon.

 Check the leaflet that comes with the spray to see if it could be affected by other medicines.
-Ask a pharmacist or your doctor if you're unsure.
+Ask a pharmacist or doctor if you're unsure.

 Who can use steroid nasal sprays